erinrkahn/final_project/README.md

 The purpose of this analysis is to analyze which factors from previous California (CA) wildfires made that wildfire into either a major wildfire or not.
 To perform this analysis, we will use the following features (X) in our supervised machine learning model to predict whether a wildfire was a major wildfire or not (y):
 #### Environmental Factors
 - Precipitation (in) in zip code
-- Average vapor pressure (mBars) in zip code
+- Average vapor pressure (mBars) in ZIP code
-- Maximum air temperature (F) in zip code
+- Maximum air temperature (F) in ZIP code
-- Maximum relative humidity (%) in zip code
+- Maximum relative humidity (%) in ZIP code
-- Average wind speed (mph) in zip code
+- Average wind speed (mph) in ZIP code
-- Average soil temperature (F) in zip code
+- Average soil temperature (F) in ZIP code
 #### Region
 - The zip codes in which wildfires started and occurred
-- The proximity of that zip code to the ocean
+- The proximity of that ZIP code to the ocean
 #### Demographics
-- Population of zip code
+- Population of ZIP code
-- Median income of zip code
+- Median income of ZIP code
-- Median house value of zip code
+- Median house value of ZIP code
 #### Electricity
-- Electricity consumption per zip code
+- Electricity consumption per ZIP code
 #### Amount of Resources Allocated to Stop Fire
 - Number of Air Tankers
 - Number of Cal Fire Incidents